gbif-norway/svalbard-species-map/README.md

 # Svalbard Species Map - GBIF Data Pipeline

 This project downloads occurrence data from GBIF for six marine species found in the Svalbard region, with location precision within 20km.
-The pipeline uses GBIF's download API to generate a unique DOI for the entire dataset.
+The pipeline uses GBIF's download API to generate a unique DOI for the entire dataset and creates species distribution maps for publication.

 ## Features

 - Downloads occurrence data for 6 marine species from GBIF
 - Filters data to ensure location precision within 20km
 - Uses GBIF download API to generate a unique DOI for the dataset
+- Generates high-resolution species distribution maps (20km x 20km resolution)
+- Maps focused on Svalbard region with publication-quality output
 - Provides proper citation information and data attribution
 - Dockerized for easy deployment and reproducibility
 - Comprehensive logging and error handling